DobbyTheCoder/PC-Builder/README.md

 The project is currently incomplete.
 Shall be complete soon

 PS-  this is my first Java project.
-So it might be very cluttered or i might have done a few things better.
+So it can be very cluttered or i could have done a few things better.
 But this is basically all i know about java till now.
 So please bare with me.
 I am learning more things in Java as i write this and i will keep updating this project to make it more effcient and usefull.